tiiiecherle/osx_install_config/README.md

 All lines that get backed up or restored start by an m (master) or u (user) and the script does a syntax check of the file at the beginning.
 Commented lines are ignored and the echo lines will be displayed in the Terminal while running.

 Over time the script gathered more and more backup options for different purposes.
 To make usage for multiple users easier and faster it can be run with profiles.
 More information can be found in the comments inside the script and in the example profile.
-To run the script with a profile copy the example profile and name it `backup_profile_USER.txt`.
+To run the script with a profile copy the example profile and name it `backup_profile_USER.conf`.
 Change USER to your logged in macOS username.

 Here is why there is a master and a user folder.
 As I admin more than one mac that are not kept up to date every time with all apps and settings.
 That's why I splitted it up to a master and user restore.
 Everything that is marked as master will be restored from a selected master backup, all entries marked as user will be restored from the selected user backup.
 Master and user backups can be selected when running `run_restore_script.command`.